-Push the mode paddle switch forward one or more times until a standard display image with speed indicator appears in the control panel display.
+Press the Mode button one or more times until a standard display image with a speed indicator appears in the control panel display.

-Figure 69.
+Figure 81.
 Standard display image with speed indicator.

 Memory

 Retrieving position from memory

 Some seat control systems can memorize three seat positions.
 The seat adjustment mechanism stores each memorized seat position.
 This makes it easy to retrieve a seat position saved earlier.